-The regular meeting of the Lake Pend Oreille Idaho Club shall be held the second Wednesday of each month for the purpose of considering the affairs of the club and for transaction such other business as may properly be brought before the meeting.
+The General Member’s meeting of the Lake Pend Oreille Idaho Club shall be held the second Wednesday of each month for the purpose of considering the affairs and transactions of the club to be properly brought before the meeting.
 The location to be announced at least one week in advance.

-The date of the regular meeting may be changed by a majority vote of the Board of Directors.
+The date and location of the General Member’s meeting may be changed by a majority vote of the Board of Directors.

 The meeting shall be announced at least one meeting in advance.

 - a.
 Each adult member of the Lake Pend Oreille Idaho Club in Good Standing shall have one vote and voting by “proxy” is not allowed.
 Absentee ballots will be permitted for the election of Officers and the Lake Pend Oreille Idaho Club Board of Directors.

 - b.
 Voting for Officers and Directors shall be as described in Article VI.

 - c.
 All votes cast by the Lake Pend Oreille Idaho Club Board of Directors at either a General Member’s or Board of Director’s meeting will be a recorded vote by name and shall be made part of the Secretaries minutes of that meeting.
 Minutes are posted on the website after being read and approved at the next month’s meeting to show the results of any voting issues during club meetings.